RohanSakpal020/Rohan-Sakpal-1XL-Assignment/README.md

 # Rohan-Sakpal-1XL-Assignment
-The 1XL organization assigment for the interview process.
+The 1XL organization assignment for the interview process.